Private Wrist Ultrasound Scan

 Specific situations in which ultrasound offers definite benefits include evaluation of tendon inflammation and rupture, evaluation of palpable masses or suspected occult masses, and evaluation of suspected foreign bodies.

-Hand and wrist injuries are also common in athletes and can affect articular structures (ligaments, joint surfaces etc), periarticular tendons, muscles and nerves.
+Wrist injuries are also common in athletes and can affect articular structures (ligaments, joint surfaces etc), periarticular tendons, muscles and nerves.
 These injuries can be acute or chronic.
 Acute injuries follow sudden traumatic events such as falls or joint sprains.
 Chronic lesions can be the result of local repetitive microtrauma or the sequelae of an acute injury.

 What is the purpose of this ultrasound scan?